Greenwich Savings Bank Building: Site

-The Greenwich Savings Bank Building is on the northern sidewalk of 36th Street, running the entire block between Sixth Avenue (Avenue of the Americas) to the east and Broadway to the west, in the Midtown Manhattan neighborhood of New York City.
-The building's land lot covers 17,600 ft2.
+The Greenwich Savings Bank Building is on the northern side of 36th Street, running the entire block between Sixth Avenue (Avenue of the Americas) to the east and Broadway to the west, in the Midtown Manhattan neighborhood of New York City.
+The building's lot covers 17,600 ft2.
 The building has a frontage of about 106 ft on Broadway, 159 ft on 36th Street, and 99 ft on Sixth Avenue.
-Because Broadway runs diagonally to the Manhattan street grid, the land lot is trapezoidal, with the western facade on Broadway running at an irregular angle.
+Because Broadway runs diagonally to the Manhattan street grid, the lot is trapezoidal, with the western facade on Broadway running at an irregular angle.

 Prior to the construction of the Greenwich Savings Bank Building, the two-story Sheridan Building occupied the site.
-The land was owned by the Van Ingen estate immediately before the bank had purchased it in 1921.
+The land was owned by the Van Ingen estate immediately before the bank purchased it in 1921.
 The neighborhood had become dense after World War I with the construction of hotels and stores, as well as the development of what is now the Garment District of Manhattan.
 The site to the south once contained the New York Herald Building, the Renaissance Revival-style headquarters of the New York Herald.
-Because the Herald Building had a loading dock from 36th Street, the bank's design does not include any entrances from 36th Street to alleviate congestion there.
+Because the Herald Building had a loading dock on 36th Street, the bank's design does not include any entrances from 36th Street to alleviate congestion there.